guthriec/fluxy-sample/README.md

   * GET returns all active deals associated with {id}, with no embedded vendor object.
 Returns 200 on success.
 POST creates a deal associated with {id}, returns 201 on success.
 If user does not have POST permissions for {id}, returns 403.
 If no vendor of {id} exists returns 404.

 * ``` /vendor/{id}/deals/{id} ```
-  * Accepts GET, PUT.
+  * Accepts GET, PUT, DELETE.
   * Get returns deal associated with {id} with no embedded vendor object.
 Returns 200 on success.
-If user does not have PUT permissions, returns 403.
+If user does not have PUT or DELETE permissions, returns 403.
 If no vendor of {id} exists, returns 404.
-If no deal of {id} exists on a PUT request, returns 404.
+If no deal of {id} exists on a PUT or DELETE request, returns 404.

 * ``` /vendor/{id}/deals/all ```
   * Accepts GET.